fp4php/functional/doc/Functions.md

 -   #### at

-    Find element by it's key
+    Find element by its key

     O(1) for arrays and classes which implement ArrayAccess.
 O(N) for other cases